Atomic Force Microscopy (AFM) - A key tool for nanotechnology

 For other experiments, the use of AFM is a prerequisite to look at nonfixed materials and even their dynamics in aqueous environment.
 Besides its imaging capabilities AFM is becoming increasingly important as a nanomanipulation tool.
 The single-molecule analysis of interaction forces, elasticity and tertiary protein structure in intact biological materials is uniquely possible using AFM."

-Introducing this vast body of research is beyond the scope of any article.
-Let's just take a look at two examples illustrated in the paper:
+Let's take a look at two examples illustrated in the paper:

 Imaging cells